Anisha1903/Weather-App/README.md

 This project uses the RapidAPI Weather API.
 Follow these simple steps to set it up:

 1. **Create an Account:**
-   Sign up on [RapidAPI](https://rapidapi.com/), then subscribe to the API at weatherapi.com.
-[Subscribe to the RapidAPI Weather API here](https://rapidapi.com/apidojo/api/weather338/).
+   Sign up on [RapidAPI](https://rapidapi.com/), then subscribe to the WeatherAPI by visiting [Subscribe to the RapidAPI Weather API here](https://rapidapi.com/apidojo/api/weather338/).

 2. **Update API Key and Host:**
    After subscribing, go to `src/Environment/EnvironmentVariable.ts` and replace the API key and host with your own values.
 You received these when you subscribed to the API at RapidAPI.